Discovery interfaces to Air Photos of Colorado

-The Library has a large collection (48,000+) of aerial photographs of Colorado (no other states are collected).
-Most were shot in the mid-1930s through the early 1950s for the U.S. Forest Service, U.S. Soil Conservation Service, and Bureau of Land Management (BLM).
-Mines does have some unique photos from the early 1930s of the Front Range area take by the Lowry Field Photographers School.
-Other than the Denver area, the Library has very few recent aerial photos.
+The Library has a large collection (164,000+) of aerial photographs of Colorado (no other states are collected).
+Most were shot from the mid-1930s through the early 2000s for the U.S. Forest Service, U.S. Geological Survey, U.S. Soil Conservation Service, and Bureau of Land Management (BLM).
+Mines does have some unique photos, most noteworthy from the early 1930s of the Front Range area take by the Lowry Field Photographers School.
+Other than the Denver area and the National Forests of Colorado, the Library has very few recent aerial photos.

 While these sites are mostly known for their road map features, each also has current satellite images or aerial photographs:

 - Bing Maps -- Features bird's-eye (oblique or side-view) aerial photographs.

 - Google Maps -- Features street view photographs.

 - Google Earth -- Includes historic aerial photos.